zbx-sadman/unifi_miner/experimental/README.md

 - Add workaround sub() for converting boolean from `true`/`false` to `1`/`0`.

 ### Notes
   I expect to slow Miner work for _user_ object on systems with many clients connected through big JSON taking from UniFi controler (~1kb per user).
 No different object for users and guests exists because of all clients stored in one JSON-array.

   _uph_ object have a little metrics and use non-standart keys: `device_id` instead `_id`, for example.

-  In some cases Miner return `true`/`false` for boolean JSON-keys, but Zabbix get only `1`/`0` as boolean.
+  In some cases Miner was returned `true`/`false` for boolean JSON-keys, but Zabbix take only `1`/`0` for boolean.
+It assumedly fixed.

 ### Examples
    Getting LLD for all clients